Evidence of water on Mars found by Mars Reconnaissance Orbiter: Mantle

 Much of the surface of Mars is covered by a thick smooth mantle that is thought to be a mixture of ice and dust.
-This ice-rich mantle, a few yards thick, smoothes the land.
+This ice-rich mantle, a few yards thick, smooths the land.
 But in places it displays a bumpy texture, resembling the surface of a basketball.
 Because there are few craters on this mantle, the mantle is relatively young.

 It's generally accepted that mantle is ice-rich dust that fell from the sky as snow and ice-coated dust grains during a different climate One evidence of its ice-rich nature is the presence of gullies which form when some of the ice melts.

 The images below, all taken with HiRISE, show a variety of views of this smooth mantle.

 Niger Vallis with features typical of this latitude.
 Chevron pattern results from movement of ice-rich material.
 Click on image to see chevron pattern and mantle.
 Location is Hellas quadrangle.

 Dissected Mantle with layers.
 Location is Noachis quadrangle.

 Surface showing appearance with and without mantle covering, as seen by HiRISE, under the HiWish program.
 Location is Terra Sirenum in Phaethontis quadrangle.

 Layers in mantle deposit, as seen by HiRISE, under the HiWish program.
 Mantle was probably formed from snow and dust falling during a different climate.
 Location is Thaumasia quadrangle.

 HiRISE image showing smooth mantle covering parts of a crater in the Phaethontis quadrangle.
 Along the outer rim of the crater, the mantle is displayed as layers.
 This suggests that the mantle was deposited multiple times in the past.
 Picture was taken with HiRISE under HiWish program.
 The layers are enlarged in the next image.

 Enlargement of previous image of mantle layers.
 Four to five layers are visible.
 Location is the Phaethontis quadrangle.